-In order to fulfil the requirements for the maritime systems mentioned in the third subsection, vessels with an offshore gangway to simpler facilities should comply with the Norwegian Maritime Authority's circular RSV 17-2016 point 6.
-The rules for new vessels (vessels category A, cf. the circular point 4) should be used independently of build date.
+In order to fulfil the requirements for the maritime systems mentioned in the third subsection for vessels with an offshore gangway to simpler facilities, reference is made to the Norwegian Maritime Authority's Regulations concerning cargo ships intended to carry industrial personnel.
+The rules in the regulations for new vessels should be used independently of the vessel's build date.
+In addition, the vessel should fulfil the damage stability criteria stipulated in IMO Resolution MSC.235(82), as amended through IMO Resolution MSC.335(90).